After decades of decay, Myanmar bets on Thilawa to lead industry boom

-THILAWA, Myanmar (Reuters) - From the banks of the Yangon River rises Myanmar’s great economic hope, a $1.5 billion manufacturing complex designed to lure investment and help the impoverished country compete in the global marketplace.
+THILAWA, Myanmar, May 8 (Reuters) - From the banks of the Yangon River rises Myanmar’s great economic hope, a $1.5 billion manufacturing complex designed to lure investment and help the impoverished country compete in the global marketplace.

 The first phase of the 2,400-hectare (5900-acre) Thilawa Special Economic Zone (SEZ), an hour from the commercial capital Yangon, is only months away from completion, and plans to host some 100 factories employing 50,000 people are being fast-tracked.

-Corruption, sanctions and scant investment under a half-century of military dictatorship has left Myanmar with a labor surplus, and the reformist government is hoping to capitalize on its workforce to give it a competitive edge.
+Corruption, sanctions and scant investment under a half-century of military dictatorship has left Myanmar with a labour surplus, and the reformist government is hoping to capitalise on its workforce to give it a competitive edge.

 “The Myanmar government is serious,” said Takashi Yanai, president of Myanmar-Japan Thilawa Development (MJTD), which has a 49 percent stake in the SEZ.
 “They want to change the old style.”

-That style helped fill the pockets of generals but scared off investors, who watched Myanmar’s economy wilt while neighbors China, India and Thailand grew apace.
+That style helped fill the pockets of generals but scared off investors, who watched Myanmar’s economy wilt while neighbours China, India and Thailand grew apace.

 Now, managed by a semi-civilian government, Myanmar has one of the world’s fastest growing economies.